submariner-io/submariner-website/src/content/operations/cleanup/_index.en.md

    #lighthouse-end
    ```

-   Verify that the lighthouse entry is deleted from `Corefile` of `dns-default` configmap by running
+   Verify that the Lighthouse entry is deleted from `Corefile` of `dns-default` configmap by running
    following command on an OpenShift cluster

    ```bash